nitinkc/spring-microservices/README.md

 |Test Config microservice | 8080, 8081, …|
 |Spring Cloud Config Server | 8888|

-### 1. Test Config Microservice
-Test Project to have config values read from Spring Cloud Config Server

-Group : com.microservices.learning.test

-Artifact Id: test-config-microservice

-Dependencies :

-	• Web
-	• DevTools
-	• Actuator
-	• Config Client (to talk to the Spring cloud Config Server)

-### 2. Spring Cloud Config server

-**Test Config Microservice** : Maintain a single project consisting profiles (stored in a separate Git Hub Repository).
-The project will be the Server and other projects will have the spring cloud config Client as the dependency.

-Group : com.microservices.learning.configServer

-Artifact : spring-cloud-config-server

-Dependencies :

-  	• Spring Boot DevTools
-  	• Config Server

 ###  3. Conversion microservice
 Simple Spring Project that reads values from a DB and returns a conversion Factor for the consuming microservice